Final Fantasy XIV: Stormblood: Story

 On returning west, word spreads of Doma's freedom; numerous Imperial provinces go into open rebellion, stretching their forces thin.
 The Ala Mhigan diaspora and liberated labor-camp workers swell the Resistance's ranks.
 Raubahn and Conrad press the advantage, taking a key bridge on the route to the capital, opening access to Gyr Abania proper.
 The Warrior and Lyse also defeat the primal Lakshmi to clear the way.
 In the next battle, Fordola sends artillery fire against a Garlean watchtower on Zenos' orders, killing its defenders and mortally wounding Conrad.
 His last request makes Lyse leader of the Resistance.

 The liberators push into the Lochs surrounding the capital, building a forward operating base.
 The Scions infiltrate a Garlean base and extract their comrade Krile, whom Garlean scientists had experimented on to replicate her Echo.
-Fordola has become their prototype "Resonant," and Zenos receives the perfected version.
+Fordola has become their prototype "Resonant" and Zenos receives the perfected version.
 The Scions capture Fordola through trickery to fool this ability.
 With air support from Hien, the Alliance storms the capital.
 The Warrior faces Zenos a third time, finally overpowering him.
 Zenos retreats, unveiling the primal Shinryu, captured by Omega above Baelsar's Wall.
 Using his Resonant powers, Zenos fuses with Shinryu and battles the Warrior.
 Zenos and Nidhogg's eyes are ejected from Shinryu upon its death; Zenos commits suicide, completing Ala Mhigo's liberation, while Estinien later arrives and destroys the eyes.
-In post-credit scenes, Emperor Varis (Zenos' father) is visited by Elidibus, and Gosetsu and Yotsuyu are revealed to have survived.
+In post-credit scenes, Lyse amiably resigns from the Scions to focus on rebuilding Ala Mhigo; Emperor Varis (Zenos' father) is visited by Elidibus; and Gosetsu and Yotsuyu are revealed to have survived.